pshirole/pranavshirole.github.io/_posts/2020-03-22-London-Neighborhoods.md

 Let's append the dataframes of 'London_table' and 'London_table1' together.
-A continuous index value will be maintained across the rows in the new appended dataframe.
+A continuous index value will be maintained across the rows in the newly appended dataframe.

 ```python